hadican/failedkite/README.md

 - `SLACK_TOKEN`: This is your Slack token, which you can obtain [here](https://api.slack.com/authentication/basics).
 - `DEFAULT_SLACK_EMAIL`: This is the default email address to be notified when the author cannot be identified.
+- `IGNORE_USERS`: A comma-separated list of usernames to ignore.

 ### Build Your Own Image